Project: Contribution to core running costs

 Sarah and Dan began coming to our Den group sessions which gave them a chance to meet up with other residents and their babies.
 I was able to introduce Sarah to the health visitor, Doug our therapy dog, and signpost her to a charity which was able to help with the family’s overwhelming debt.

 Over the four months that the family stayed at the Lodge I was pleased to see a great change.
 Sarah became engaged with our local children’s centre and began to provide support to the other new residents in a real but subtle way.
 The family have now moved into further temporary accommodation but still visit us at our Den sessions.
 Sarah is returning to work after maternity leave and Dan is going to take on baby care duties.
 I have seen in this couple, how regaining confidence changes people and FOCUS gave them the chance and opportunities they needed.
-Through our non-judgmental support, suggestions and praise we gave them the tools they needed to look forward to a better future. (*names changed)
+Through our non-judgemental support, suggestions and praise we gave them the tools they needed to look forward to a better future. (*names changed)

 – Denys Williams (Chair)